 View this post on Instagram

-This part of town is known for its cliffside quarries.
+This part of town is known for its quarry known as Little Guilin.
 Little Guilin is no different with its unique rock formations home to grey-headed fish eagles.
-Bukit Batok Town Park is a Singapore park with lakeside hiking trails.
+Bukit Batok Town Park is a Singapore park with lakeside hiking trails and stunning views.

 View this post on Instagram